tiagomelojuca/otclient-wiki/Module-Tutorial.md

 * **anchors.top/bottom/left/right:** Anchors are where the top/bottom/left/right of the Label should be positioned, this is often based on the previous (prev) UI component or the parents anchors.
 * **margin-top/bottom/left/right:** Margins are offsets to the anchors, they will allow you to fine-tune the placement of UI components.

-This is just the surface of .otui formatting and styling, there is a lot more that can be done but the main idea is that you get a grasp on how to hierarchy the UI components to display correctly etc. the OTML styling conventions force you to separate the designing of an interface separate to the logic code for example the .lua.
+This is just the surface of .otui formatting and styling, there is a lot more that can be done but the main idea is that you get a grasp on how to hierarchy the UI components to display correctly, etc. the OTML styling conventions force you to separate the designing of an interface separate to the logic code for example the .lua.

 Now that we understand what file is used to register the module and what file(s) are used to build the modules UI we can delve into the modules logic code and try understand how it all works together.
 The file spells.lua is the file that contains the modules logic code.
 This is where the spells will be populated and the handling of spell selection and spell display will be controlled.